pravega/pravega-operator/doc/upgrade-cluster.md

 example   0.5.0     8                 8               1h
 ```

-To see progress of Upgrade, you can do a `kubectl describe`
+The command `kubectl describe` can be used to track progress of the upgrade.
 ```
 $ kubectl describe PravegaCluster example
 ...